How do I deal with secured loan arrears?

 Will I lose my home?

 You could lose your home if your loan is secured against your property, and you don’t maintain your repayments.
-But this is normally a last resort after they have made significant steps to recover the funds from you.
+But this is normally a last resort after the lender has made significant steps to recover the funds from you.

 For instance, your account must have defaulted before they can take court action.
 If you are worried about losing your home, it is best to seek expert advice from an organisation like Shelter, or Housing Rights if you live in Northern Ireland.